rakhimov/scram/doc/opsa_support.rst

 ***************************

 - Names are not case-sensitive.
-- House events do not default to false state implicitly.
-They must be defined.
+- House events must be defined explicitly for analysis with probability information.
-- Expressions are not optional for Basic events.
 - The correct number of a gate's children is required.
-- Unused primary events are ignored but reported as warning.
+- Orphan primary events are reported as warning.
+- Unused parameters are reported as warning.
-- Double definition of events is considered an error instead of warning.
+- Redefinition of events is considered an error instead of warning.
 - Common cause model levels for factors are required and must be strictly sequential in ascending order.